William Knight Keeling

-William Knight Keeling (1807–1886) was a British (Victorian) artist, an illustrator of Walter Scott's novels and Shakespeare's plays, a founder member and the third President of the Manchester Academy of Fine Arts.
+William Knight Keeling (1807–1886) was a British (Victorian) artist, an illustrator of Walter Scott's novels and Shakespeare's plays, and a founder member and the third President of the Manchester Academy of Fine Arts.

-Background and Career
+Background and career

 Keeling was born in Manchester.
 He was apprenticed to a wood-engraver, and in the 1830s went to London and became an assistant of William Bradley (1801-1857), a Manchester-born artist who moved to London in 1822 and established himself as a portrait painter.

 Keeling returned to Manchester in 1835, and worked as a portrait and figurative painter in oils and watercolour, and a drawing-master.

 From the 1830s he actively exhibited in Manchester, Liverpool and elsewhere.
 In 1833 his painting 'The Bird's Nest' was awarded the silver medal from the Royal Manchester Institution.

 In 1841 he was elected a member of the New Society of Painters in Watercolours, where he exhibited about 60 works.

-In 1859 Keeling became a founder member of the Manchester Academy of Fine Arts, and its third president from 1865 to 1877.
+In 1859 Keeling became a founder of the Manchester Academy of Fine Arts, and its third president from 1865 to 1877.
 He was a member of the Manchester Literary Club and the Brasenose Club.